 CNA categorizes active asbestos accounts as large or small accounts.
-CNA defines a large account as an active account with more than \$100 thousand of cumulative paid losses.
+CNA defines a large account as an active account with more than \$100,000 of cumulative paid losses.
 CNA has made closing large accounts a significant management priority.
-Small accounts are defined as active accounts with \$100 thousand or less of cumulative paid losses.
-Approximately 80% of CNA's total active asbestos accounts are classified as small accounts at June 30, 2006.
+Small accounts are defined as active accounts with \$100,000 or less of cumulative paid losses.
+Approximately 81% of CNA's total active asbestos accounts are classified as small accounts at September 30, 2006.

-CNA also evaluates its asbestos liabilities arising from CNA's assumed reinsurance business and its participation in various pools, including Excess & Casualty Reinsurance Association ("ECRA").
+CNA also evaluate its asbestos liabilities arising from CNA's assumed reinsurance business and its participation in various pools, including Excess & Casualty Reinsurance Association ("ECRA").